openairplay/AirPlayer/README.md

 ### FAQ ###

 > My airplay device is just loading
->> Try turning off the firewall on the device wich the application is running on
+>> Try turning off the firewall on the device which the application is running on

 ### Protocol ###
 Based off of Airplay Protocol info found at: